hashicorp/vault/website/source/guides/static-secrets.html.md

 ## Solution

 Leverage Vault as a centralized secret storage to secure any sensitive information.
-Vault encrypts these secrets prior to writing them to persistent storage, so gaining access to the raw storage isn't enough to access your secrets.
+Vault encrypts these secrets using 256-bit AES in GCM mode with a randomly generated nonce prior to writing them to its persistent storage.
+The storage backend never sees the unencrypted value, so gaining access to the raw storage isn't enough to access your secrets.

 ## Prerequisites